SpielmeisterCom/spellCore/docs/guides/component_template_spell_component_2d_graphics_appearance/README.md

-# 2D Appearance (component template)
+# 2D Static Appearance (component template)

 ## Usage

-The *2D Appearance* component describes the graphical representation of the entity it is assigned to.
+The *2D Static Appearance* component describes the graphical representation of the entity it is assigned to.

 ## Attributes